Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Methodology

 \subsection{Research Ethics}

-Our institution’s Research Ethics Committee reviewed and approved this study.
-Although we collected company names during screening to determine the size and type of organizations, we excluded them from our reported findings to protect the privacy of both participants and their companies.
-We used personal contact information (e.g., WeChat IDs) solely to communicate with potential participants during the recruitment process and securely deleted this data once recruitment was completed.
-After transcribing all interview recordings, we anonymized all transcripts by removing identifying details, such as names, company affiliations, and project-specific information.
-In addition, only researchers with access to the personal/contact details of the participants were involved in data collection and analysis.
+The Research Ethics Committee of King’s College London reviewed and approved this study (ID: LRS/DP-22/23-35814).
+While company names were collected during screening to assess the size and type of organizations, they were excluded from our reported findings to protect the privacy of both participants and their companies.
+Personal contact information (e.g., WeChat IDs) was used solely to communicate with potential participants during recruitment and was securely deleted once recruitment was completed.
+Following the transcription of all interview recordings, all transcripts were anonymized by removing identifying details, including names, company affiliations, and project-specific information.
+To safeguard participant confidentiality, only Author 1 retained the contact details of participants.